TangoSDK/TangoAdSDK/README.md

 ```

-3. Set the delegate.
+Step 3.
+Set the delegate.
 ```
 nativeAd.delegate = self;
 ```

-4. Load an ad from server.
+Step 4.
+Load an ad from server.
 ```
 [nativeAd loadAd]
 ```

-5. When a native ad is loaded successfully, load the icon and the main image.
+Step 5.
+When a native ad is loaded successfully, load the icon and the main image.
 ```
   [nativeAd.image loadImageAsyncWithBlock:^(UIImage * _Nullable image) {
     dispatch_async(dispatch_get_main_queue(), ^{